 “As an adult who has learned safety and kindness and respect, it’s your responsibility to walk into the eye of the storm and come out the other side with your child,” Silver says.
 “Reassure them.
 Say, ‘I’m always here for you.
 I’m listening.
 I am your parent and nothing changes that.’
 When you can’t control yourself and you are the authority in your child’s life then how can you expect them to control themselves?”

 The key in those heated moments is to treat your child as an individual — a person with a developing personality that you are constantly impacting, but ultimately, you don’t have control over it.
 Remember what your job is here: it’s not forcing them to eat their vegetables or share their toys or do their homework.
-It’s about teaching them that they deserve to have the best for themselves, and choosing to eat their vegetable and share their toys and do their homework allows them to have the best for themselves.
-Hold in your mind what your job is here: To raise and teach a kid and encourage them to develop into good people who are capable of living a good life.
+It’s to raise and teach a kid and encourage them to develop into good people who are capable of living a good life.